spinspire/pocketbase-sveltekit-starter/README.md

 If you are running `modd`, making changes in the Svelte code (frontend) or Go code (backend) will show results (almost) immediately.

+This setup turns off automatic generation of database migration files by setting `--automigrate=false`.
+You can still generate migration files manually by running `pocketbase migrate create <name>` or `pocketbase migrate collections` to create migration files for your collections.

 # Usage